-- 17.2.1 When appraising multiple objects, those objects that are more significant to the Assignment results should be subject to a greater and appropriate depth of analysis. - 17.2.2 Where applicable, the value of the whole of an assembled facility must be tested by reference to appropriate data and supported by an appropriate analysis of such data.
-A similar procedure must be followed when the value of the whole has been established and the Member seeks to value a part.
-The value of any such part must be tested by reference to appropriate data, and supported by an appropriate analysis of such data.
+- 17.2.1 When appraising multiple objects, those objects that are more significant to the Assignment results should be subject to an appropriately greater depth of analysis. - 17.2.2 Where applicable, the value of the whole of an assembled facility must be tested by reference to appropriate data and supported by an appropriate analysis of such data. - 17.2.3 A similar procedure must be followed when the value of the whole has been established and the Member seeks to value a part.
+The value of any such part must be tested by reference to appropriate data and supported by an appropriate analysis of such data.